brunopk/sc-rpi-client/README.md

 # SC RPI Client

-Python library based on [wled](https://pypi.org/project/wled/) that provides a client for [sc-rpi](https://github.com/brunopk/sc-rpi).
+Python library based on [wled](https://pypi.org/project/wled/) that provides a Python client for [sc-rpi](https://github.com/brunopk/sc-rpi).

 As in WLED, the way to use SC RPI Client is with an async context manager :